MarshallOfSound/ipc/README.md

 # @electron/ipc

-> Experimental IPC module for Electron, provides type safe, valdiated and
+> Experimental IPC module for Electron, provides type safe, validated and
 > secure IPC messaging with zero boilerplate

 ## What is this module?